NatasaMiric/rock-papper-scissors/README.md

 ## Testing

   Testing was conducted throughout the website development with the help of Dev Tools.
-External links are tested on all browsers and they are opening in a new tab and lead to intended destination.
+External links are tested on all browsers and they are opening in a new tab and lead to the intended destination.

-  I performed testing of buttons to make sure that everytime I click:
+  I performed testing of buttons to make sure that every time I click:

-  * Every button is in function and displaying correct value.
+  * Every button is in function and displaying the correct value.
-  * It is possible to choose same button several times.
+  * It is possible to choose the same button several times.
   * Computer always displays some random value and it is changing it in each round.
   * Score gets updated after each round.
   * Result message is displayed after every move.
+  * Restart button always returs user to the beginning of the game.

-  I confirmed that this project is responsive, looks good and functions on standard screen sizes using the devtools device toolbar.
+  I confirmed that this project is responsive, looks good and functions on standard screen sizes using the dev tools device toolbar.

 * The website has been checked on multiple browsers and mobile devices: